QTCAT/hit/README.md

 ## Description:
-Hierarchical inference testing (HIT) for linear models with correlated covariates.
+Hierarchical inference testing (HIT) for (generalized) linear models with correlated covariates.
 HIT is furthermore applicable to high-dimensional settings.
 For details see:

 **Mandozzi, J. and Buehlmann, P. (2015)**. *Hierarchical testing in the high-dimensional setting with correlated variables*.
 Journal of the American